Tudat/tudat/developerGuide/extendingJSON/enhancedDeserialization.rst

   :caption: :class:`main.json`
   :name: main-json

-The :class:`json` object created by parsing the contents of this file, referred to as :literal:`mainJson`, is used throughout the examples in this tutorial to explain the features that have been added to the :ref:`jsonInterface` regarding enhanced deserialization [LINK], value access [LINK] and value set [LINK].
+The :class:`json` object created by parsing the contents of this file, referred to as :literal:`mainJson`, is used throughout the examples in this tutorial to explain the features that have been added to the :ref:`jsonInterface` regarding enhanced deserialisation [LINK], value access [LINK] and value set [LINK].

 Modular files
 ~~~~~~~~~~~~~